rust-lang/reference/src/expressions/operator-expr.md

 * `u8` to `char` cast
     * Casts to the `char` with the corresponding code point.

-\* if integer-to-float casts with this rounding ode and overflow behavior are not supported natively by the hardware, these casts will likely be slower than expected.
+\* if integer-to-float casts with this rounding mode and overflow behavior are not supported natively by the hardware, these casts will likely be slower than expected.